Snazzyham/markdown-to-api/README.md

 - run `chmod +x migrate.sh` to give the script execution privs
 - `npm run migrate` will migrate your posts and serve them

-Additionally, if you don't want to remigrate your files, you can just run `npm run serve` to serve them.
+Additionally, if you don't want to remigrate your posts into the database, you can just run `npm run serve` to serve them.